Insights: Livestream Presenter Checklist

 Good to Know

-• We recommend using Chrome to access your livestream, but Firefox or Microsoft Edge will also work.
+• We recommend using Chrome to access your Livestream, but Firefox or Microsoft Edge will also work.
 Internet Explorer and Safari are not recommended.

 • Mute yourself whenever you’re backstage.
 Even though the audience can’t see or hear you, any presenters onstage can still hear you.
 The audience might also hear you if any onstage presenters use external speakers instead of headsets.